ciaraosull/project-2-Whack-A-Mole/README.md

 * Interestingly though, by discovering this bug, running the Peek Function twice simultainiously gave the effect of more than one mole peeking out at a time.

 * The Play button was disabled during game play to fix this error, however, the Peek Function was placed in the game twice to keep this very nice effect.
 Any more than running Peek twice at any one time, however, just made all the moles pop up almost at the same time constantly.

+**3. Internet Explorer 7 Background Colour**
+*   An issue arose for one user who chose to play the game on a PC that had Internet Explorer 7.
+Game functionality worked as expected and all styling showed except for 1 section that used rgba for a colour choice.
+The Time Left, Score and How to Play content all used this rgba gray colour and they did not display at all.
+There was the option to insert a fallback colour as suggested by this [CSS Tricks article](https://css-tricks.com/ie-background-rgb-bug/), however, as hex values were already being used throughout, it was decided just to change this to hex instead as a fix. (

+(Click [here](#Testing) to go back to the start of Testing Section if needed).

 ### Validator Testing